Karl-maker/USC-Connect/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## CSS Modules

+[CSS Module Example](https://nextjs.org/docs/basic-features/built-in-css-support): here we can look at how to create CSS modules and use them throughout our code.

+Please only use CSS modules to keep our main css file clean.
+This is very important

+## GitHub

+Commiting your code is the most rewarding aspect of the job, if you don't have your own branch in the discord request to get one made.
+This way everyone's contribution is seperated.
+This will avoid errors and merge conflicts.

+Note: Please stick with your file only.
+Don't work on anyone else's file.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: